ALF28Dev/Order-Book-CPP/README.md

   - When a match occurs, the resting order execution price is used as the execution price.
 This dictates that the execution price between two matched orders should be the price of the order which was first in the book.

 ## Sweeping & Slippage

-## Available Order Types
-- **Market Orders**
-    - Market orders immediately get executed at the best price level on the other side of the book.
-- **Limit Orders**
-    - Limit orders get added to the book at the specified price level and remain in the book until they are executed.
-- **Stop Limit Orders**
-    - Stop Limit orders get added to the book at a specified price level with an additional target price level.
-When the book reaches the specified price level, the order is moved and added to the book at the target price level.
-It remains at this price level until it gets executed.
-- **Fill or Kill Orders**
+- During the order matching process for both Limit & Market order execution, we sweep the book.
+We always fetch the best price level for both bid and ask orders.
-    - Fill or Kill orders are limit orders which are added to the book at a specified price.
-When the price level is reached and the order is ready to be matched, we first verify that the best price level on the other side of the book has sufficient volume to fill the entire order; otherwise, we remove it from the book.
+- Large orders may consume all of the volume at the best price level on the other side of the book, leading to slippage as we need to move to lower/higher price levels to fill the remaining size of the order, which couldn't be filled at the best price level.
+- This process is known as sweeping, and the outcome of sweeping is slippage, where the user doesn't always receive the best price.

 ## Custom Data Structures